“Glory to God in the highest, and on earth peace among those with whom he is pleased.” (Luke 2:14, esv).

 In addition to these, gratitude—not staying focused on what isn’t, not always asking when and why and how long, but “in everything by prayer and supplication with thanksgiving” letting your “requests be made known to God” (Philippians 4:6).

-If you’re feeling pressured and stressed this Christmas, open your mind right now to the possibility of peace.
+If you’ve been feeling pressured and stressed this Christmas season, open your mind right now to the possibility of peace.
 There may not be peace everywhere on the earth, but He’s come to flood your heart with it.
 “Glory to God in the highest” for doing what He’s already done to keep you in perfect peace.

 Father, I pray for Your peace.
 How quickly the details of life penetrate my experience and cause me to live apart from what I know to be true.
 But I reach out to You today in faith, fully yielded.
 Grant me a holy calmness and confidence, certain that my way is known to You and my trust in You is rightly placed.
 I pray in Jesus’ name, the Son that You sent from a heart of love to a world so desperately in need, to give us peace that passes understanding, amen.